SWHS G110: Introduction to Social Work and Human Services

 Course Objectives

-• 2.
-Analyze the current methods to deliver social work and human service programming that address specific clients needs.
+- 3. Analyze the current methods to deliver social work and human service programming that address specific clients' needs.

-• 5.
-Analyze the legal, ethical, and professional practice responsibilities of working with social work and human service organizations with an emphasis on cultural humility and oppressed groups.
+- 8. Identify and be able to uphold the legal, ethical, and professional practice responsibilities of working with social work and human service organizations with attention to cultural humility and oppressed groups.

 Lecture Content